top of page

 • Maintenance for wear and tear

-• Further physical and/or occupational therapy
+• Further physical and/or occupational therapy for prosthetic training and skills refinement

 • Adjustments to harnessing, programming, fit, etc. to maintain comfort and function